rtanglao/rtgram/README.md

 ## March 8, 2016

-1. make 1920 jpgs in preparation for labelling with the date:
+1. make 1920 pixel wide jpgs in preparation for labelling with the date:
 ```mkdir 1920; cd 1920; mogrify -resize 1920 -path . ../*.jpg ```